atSistemas/angular-base/README.md

 Angular2-Base is based on [Redux](http://redux.js.org/)  paradigm so you can find all the typical entities of an Redux project like [reducers](http://redux.js.org/docs/basics/Reducers.html) , [store](http://redux.js.org/docs/basics/Store.html), [actions](http://redux.js.org/docs/basics/Actions.html) , etc.

-There are three main folders:
+There are four main folders:

 * `server` contains Angular2-Base development & production server based in express with Universal/Isomorphic support and custom middlewares like Gzip.